 A Scout attack can use only Scout units.
 This type of attack can be carried out on both castled and uncastled cities.
 Only Scouts can fight Scouts, in this type of attack.
 Battles are fought with 50% intensity.
 After battle losses have been calculated, the remaining Scouts will be able to gather intel on the city they are scouting, according to:

 All units except artillery can be used in a Plunder attack.
 This type of attack can be carried out on both castled and uncastled cities.
 Battles are fought with 10% intensity.
+An additional 10% intensity buffer is also applied to defenders on top of this - meaning that defenders will only suffer 10% of the losses that attackers do.
 After battle losses have been calculated, the remaining attacking troops will carry home plundered resources from the defending city.

 All units can be used in an Assault attack.
 This type of attack can only be carried out on castled cities.
 Battles are fought with 50% intensity.
 After battle losses have been calculated, the remaining attacking troops will carry home plundered resources from the defending city, in the same way as with a Plunder attack.